Manushi Chhillar: Reign as Miss World

 As Miss World 2017, Chhillar returned to India on 26 November, where she was greeted by a large crowd.
 She was one of the celebrity speakers at the 2017 Global Entrepreneurship Summit in Hyderabad.
 Chhillar was announced as the brand ambassador for Anaemia Free Haryana.

 Her Beauty with a Purpose campaign, 'Project Shakti' was given government aid of ₹18 crore (approximately $2.8 million), ensuring free availability of sanitary napkins for all girls in the government schools of Haryana by Chief Minister of the state Manohar Lal Khattar.
-She was honoured with the Special Achievement Award at the 2017 CNN-IBN Indian of the Year Awards for winning Miss World.
-Chillar was also India's top trending personality on Google search in 2017.
+She was honoured with the Special Achievement Award at the 2017 CNN-IBN Indian of the Year Awards for winning the Miss World crown.
+Chhillar was also India's top trending personality on Google search in 2017.
 She received Proud Maker of India award at Six Sigma Healthcare Leadership Summit 2017 in New Delhi.
-Chillar was also a guest speaker at the 10th C4IO by Hewlett-Packard Enterprise at Pushkar.
+Chhillar was also a guest speaker at the 10th C4IO by Hewlett-Packard Enterprise at Pushkar.
 She made an appearance in SET India's television special, Super Nights With Padman to promote her Beauty with a Purpose project on menstrual hygiene, in association with Akshay Kumar's starring film, Pad Man.

 After her homecoming ceremony, Chhillar's first visit was to London along with Julia Morley, the chairman and CEO of Miss World.
 They joined the royal honouring ceremony of Marsha Rae Ratcliff OBE, the Past Master of The Worshipful Company of Carmen.
 Chhillar returned to India and visited the Bennett University in Greater Noida.
 In a Q&A session organised by the university, she interacted with the faculty and students.